-The levels of care are tailored to your condition and two types of intensive programs are offered:
+The level of care you will receive is tailored to your condition and two types of intensive programs are offered:

 DURING THIS INTENSIVE PROGRAM, YOU’LL LEARN TO:

-Following this intensive period, weekly outpatient follow-ups are offered, including group and individual sessions to allow patients to gain the skills they need to return to their respective living environments.
-Throughout the entire treatment period, patients will benefit from therapeutic treatment services as well as medical services.
+Following this intensive period, weekly outpatient follow-ups are offered, including group and individual sessions to allow patients to gain the skills they need to return to their respective communities.
+Throughout the entire treatment period, patients will benefit from counselling services as well as medical services.

 Our team is available 24/7.
 We encourage you to contact us.
 We will answer your questions confidentially.